 Where to Publish?

 With so many science communication and scholarly publishing venues, it can be hard to know how to share your work with a community of peers, students, and the interested public.
-Deciding where and how to share your work will depend on a variety of factors.- Do you need to publish peer-reviewed articles for promotion or tenure?
+Deciding where and how to share your work will depend on a variety of factors.

 - Do you want your ideas shared and targeted to a specific community?